LiZhaoLab/Singlecell_DosageCompensation/README.md

 # Singlecell_DosageCompensation

-This repository supports Witt and Zhao 2020, and contains the code neccesary to reproduce the main figures from the manuscript.
+This repository supports Witt , Shao, Hu, Krause and Zhao 2020, and contains the code neccesary to reproduce the main figures from the manuscript.

 Data files to run these analyses are here: https://rockefeller.box.com/s/7t5s060t7olewlpwmtjlef2ifc45u1wu